4.8 out of 5 Stars on TrustPilot

 Application steps

-1. Surface Preparation
+1. Surface preparation

-2. Mixing the Compound
+2. Mixing the compound

 The mixing process is a pivotal step, and precision is key here.
 Accurate measurement of the compound and water (or any other recommended liquid) is essential.
 Follow the manufacturer’s specified ratio diligently to avoid inconsistencies in the mixture.
 Use a mechanical mixer to achieve a lump-free, homogenous consistency.
-Avoid overmixing as it could introduce air bubbles into the mix, which can lead to problems during application.
+Avoid overmixing as it could introduce air bubbles into the mix, leading to problems during application.
 Once mixed, the compound should be used immediately, considering its rapid-setting nature.

-3. Application of the Compound
+3. Application of the compound

-4. Curing Process
+4. Curing process

 After application, the self-levelling compound requires a sufficient curing period to achieve its full strength and properties.
 The drying time can vary depending on the type of compound used, ambient conditions like temperature and humidity, and the thickness of the application.
 Generally, it ranges between 1 to 3 days.
 During this period, it is paramount to avoid any traffic or disturbance to the area to prevent imperfections or damage to the freshly applied compound.
 Adhering to the manufacturer’s recommended drying time ensures the compound is adequately set before installing the final floor covering.